Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Around 80,000 acres of forests disappear every day, according to One Tree Planted, a nonprofit organization dedicated to global reforestation.
 But fortunately, we all have the power to make our money a vehicle to influence positive change.
 That’s why we compiled a list of businesses that plant trees with every purchase — so you can give back to the planet, without ever picking up a shovel.

 Banks and cash management

-These three banks and fintech companies are fueling a positive change by planting trees based on your spending habits and membership.
+These three banks and financial companies are fueling a positive change by planting trees based on your spending habits and membership.

-Aspiration, an online-only fintech company with a debit card that plants trees when you swipe, is on track to plant over 3 million trees this year.
+Aspiration, a digital banking alternative with a debit card that plants trees when you swipe, is on track to plant over 3 million trees this year.
 Backed by celebrity environmental activists Leonardo DiCaprio and Orlando Bloom, Aspiration has raised $200 million in funding to put its customers — and the planet — first.